SpotOn Logo

 • b) erasure of personal data (e.g. if it has been processed unlawfully);

-• c) transfer personal data which have been provided to the Controller and which are processed by automated means and the processing is based on consent or the necessity to perform a contract, e.g. to another controller;
+• d) transfer personal data which have been provided to the Controller and which are processed by automated means and the processing is based on consent or the necessity to perform a contract, e.g. to another controller;

-• d) withdraw a consent (where the basis for the processing of personal data is consent) at any time, whereby withdrawal of consent does not affect the processing carried out by the Controller in accordance with the law prior to its withdrawal
+• e) withdraw a consent (where the basis for the processing of personal data is consent) at any time, whereby withdrawal of consent does not affect the processing carried out by the Controller in accordance with the law prior to its withdrawal

-• e) object to the processing of personal data based on the necessity for purposes resulting from the legitimate interests pursued by the Controller or by a third party, including in particular to the processing for marketing purposes;
+• f) object to the processing of personal data based on the necessity for purposes resulting from the legitimate interests pursued by the Controller or by a third party, including in particular to the processing for marketing purposes;

 • f) lodge a complaint to the President of the Personal Data Protection Office.